 Branch line weighting helps to rapidly sink hooks beyond the reach of seabirds.
-A faster sink rate reduces the time that baited hooks are available to seabirds, which reduces bait loss and bycatch.
-Branch line weighting is highly effective at reducing seabird bycatch as lines are being set and it is one of the only mitigation methods that can reduce bycatch during the period when hooks are soaking.
+A faster sink rate reduces the time that baited hooks are available to seabirds, which reduces bait loss and seabird bycatch.
+Branch line weighting is highly effective at reducing seabird bycatch as lines are being set and when hooks are soaking.
 Weights help to keep the hooks below the depth of diving birds.

-The FAO recommends the work of the ACAP Seabird Bycatch Working Group as an appropriate means of remaining current with ongoing research into emerging mitigation measures and the refinement of best practice suites of mitigation measures.
-The ACAP recommended line weighting specifications are based on peer reviewed trials and are designed to achieve a sink rate of 0.5 m per second during the set (Barrington 2016).
-This sink rate, in combination with tori lines and night setting, provides protection to deep- and fast-diving petrels such as the White-
+The FAO recommends the work of the ACAP Seabird Bycatch Working Group as an appropriate means of remaining current with ongoing research into emerging mitigation measures and the refinement of best practice suites of mitigation